Griffon26/taserver/README.md

    repository (preferably from a command window so you can read the errors if it exits for some reason).

-5. Change `host` under the `[loginserver]` section in `data/gameserverlauncher.ini` to 127.0.0.1 if you want any [game server that you start](#hosting-a-dedicated-server) to connect to your locally running login server.
+5. Change `host` under the `[loginserver]` section in `data/gameserverlauncher.ini` to `127.0.0.1` to have any [game server that you start](#hosting-a-dedicated-server) connect to your locally running login server.
+Note: setting `host` to `127.0.0.1` will prevent anyone else from connecting to your game server.
+For LAN play you should set `host` to the LAN IP of the computer running the login server.
+If you want people on the internet to join you can try setting `host` to your external IP instead, but it depends on your network setup/hardware if this will work.

 ## Limitations